-The increase in the effective income tax rate was due to an unfavorable impact from the goodwill impairments recognized in the current period, which are not tax deductible, partially offset by a lower effective tax rate on foreign earnings in the current period.
+The increase in the effective income tax rate in the current period was due comparable to the U.S. statutory rate as an unfavorable impact from the current period goodwill impairments, recognized in the current period, which are not tax deductible, partially was largely offset by a lower benefit from the Income Tax Reserve Adjustments.
+The effective income tax rate in the prior-year period was higher than the U.S. statutory rate primarily due to a higher effective tax rate on foreign earnings in the current period. earnings.